Benjamin Hedrick papers, 1848-1893

 Another notable sub-group of letters about the Civil War come from prisoners of war at Point Lookout, Old Capital, Camp Elmire, Fort Deleware, and Johnsons' Island prisons.
 The prisoner letters exist only in typewritten form; no originals remain with the collection.

 Following the surrender, correspondence transitions to discuss North Carolina's adjustment to Reconstruction.
 Benjamin Hedrick's visit to North Carolina results in a report to the Secretary of the Treasury that Carolina wants peace, and that hunger, crime, and speculation are serious problems for the population.
 Some letters to Hedrick complain about freedmen and their labor.
-Several correspondents discuss the poverty they face in the post-war period, both from their loss of property to the Confederacy and in their loss of slaves to emancipation.
+Several correspondents discuss the poverty they face in the post-war period, both from their loss of property to the Confederacy and in their loss of slave labor following emancipation.
 Many write to Hedrick asking for seeds.
-One notable letter to Hedrick from February 2, 1866, comes from Milly Walker, a former slave of D.L.
-Swain, who is searching for her father and three children, who had been owned by Dr. Shoaf of Washington.
+One notable letter to Hedrick from February 2, 1866, comes from Milly Walker, formerly enslaved by D.L.
+Swain, who writes she is searching for her father and three children, who had been owned by Dr. Shoaf of Washington.

 Another common topic in 1865 is Hedrick's efforts in establishing Internal Revenue districts throughout the state, resulting in much correspondence about the various posts and jobs that resulted.